Lab on a Chip

 2.4 Critical and Tutorial Reviews

 These must be a critical evaluation of the existing state of knowledge on a particular facet of lab on a chip science; however, original work may be included.
 Simple literature surveys will not be accepted for publication.
-Potential review writers should contact the Editor before embarking on their work.
+Potential review writers should contact the Editorial Office for a Review proposal form before embarking on the writing of your review.

 2.5 Frontier Reviews

 These are smaller, more focused versions of the critical and tutorial reviews on a well-defined, specific topic area covering approximately the last 24 months.
 Given topics should review work no more than 24 months old.
 Articles should cover only the most interesting/significant developments in that specific subject area.
 The article should be highly critical and selective in referencing published work.
 One or two paragraphs of speculation about possible future developments may also be appropriate in the conclusion section.
 Frontier reviews should be brief, four journal pages are recommended (ca. ten double spaced, typed A4 pages) and should contain no more than two or three tables and a minimal number of figures.
 Frontier reviews may also cover techniques/technologies that are too new for a full review or may address a subset of technologies available for a given area of research.

 3.0 Chip design masks

 Lab on a Chip can also host the chip design mask used in the construction of your chip.
 These are displayed with your article on the web as electronic supplementary information, where they can be freely accessed by all.
 We hope that by providing such a comprehensive record of chip designs, accessible by the wider miniaturisation community, this will:

 - benefit future research and save researchers time and expense

 - increase quality and reputation of on-chip research by making results easy to reprodue and verify

 Researchers that use your designs will be asked to acknowledge them through appropriate citation.